Hardcoreprawn/architecture/input/posts/patterns-and-antipatterns/microservices.md

 ---
 Title: Microservices
-Lead:
-Description: Microservices architecture is a 'super-pattern', which aims to minimise dependencies and promote scalability across multiple dimensions.
+Lead: Microservices architecture is a 'super-pattern', which aims to minimise dependencies and promote scalability across multiple dimensions.
+Description: Microservices architecture is an architectural style that structures an application as a collection of services that are independently deployable, loosely coupled, organized around business capabilities and owned by a small team.
+In simple terms, microservices are a specific method of designing software systems to structure a single application as a collection of loosely coupled services.
 Tags:
   - Architecture
   - Microservices
-  - Patterns
+  - Pattern
 Categories:
   - Pattern
 Published: 01/01/2001
 Draft: true
 ---

----

 ## Pattern Overview

-This pattern is designed to provide reliable service at a large scale.
-It does this by providing no single point of failure, allowing its components to scale independently of each other and segregating information to provide security.
+Microservices architecture is an architectural style that structures an application as a collection of services that are independently deployable, loosely coupled, organized around business capabilities and owned by a small team.
+In simple terms, microservices are a specific method of designing software systems to structure a single application as a collection of loosely coupled services.

 ### Illustration

-![microservices pattern, learn.microsoft.com][def-1-msft-img]
+![microservices-pattern][def-1-msft-img]
 *Model of a Monolith to Microservices migration, showing sub-patterns*

 This is a reference microservices pattern, showing the possible use of sub-patterns.